parrisma/rfq-rag/docs/index.md

     * LLMs convert text into a kind of 'meaning code' called embeddings.
 This allows them to see when texts are similar.
 We use this to store correctly interpreted past RFQs in a special database (vector database), where the 'meaning code' is the key.
 So when we ask the LMM to interpret a new RFQ, the system finds similar past RFQs and their correct interpretations and adds them to the prompt.
 This helps the LLM give a more accurate answer, as it can use validated and very specific knowledge
 1. **Explainability**
     * When AI makes decisions, we need to be able to explain how it arrived at those decisions or assumptions.
 If something goes wrong, we must be able to show why the AI made a certain choice.
 With the demo, the LLM explains its reasoning in plain language and provides a confidence score.
 If the score is low, the automation is interrupted to seek more clarification, this makes the process more reliable and transparent.

+## Learning

+1. LLM's can do the bulk of the work in such "comprehension" use cases.
+1. The tooling is both commoditised and open source with enterprise equivalents as needed.
+1. The RAG model with examples, tuning of model [temperature](https://medium.com/@marketing_novita.ai/what-are-large-language-model-settings-temperature-top-p-and-max-tokens-a482d8d817b2) etc can give well behaved and deterministic results.
+1. In a finance context, explainability can be partly addressed as the model can detail how the request was interpreted.

+So with guard rails and subject to being able to get regulatory approval, it's a fairly simple process to build out such solutions that in the past may have been knotty regular expression parsers or NLP that needed 1000's of training data.

 ## Technology